- Allowing your cat to cuddle up with you at night can help reduce stress and may help you fall asleep more quickly.

 “Adults and children with a compromised immune system due to certain human diseases may be at a higher risk for contracting diseases from animals,” Maniet said.

 But, no matter your health status, there are some surefire signs that the cat should be left alone because it may be having its own health issues.

 “Do not snuggle up to your furry friend if they are showing any signs of illness such as hair loss, skin rashes, sneezing, coughing, lethargy, vomiting, or diarrhea, to name a few,” she said.

 In cases like these, take your cat to the vet and make sure they have a clean bill of health before bringing your pet into the bedroom.

 “Always have your pet checked as directed by your veterinarian to determine your pet’s overall health status and to make sure they remain disease-free,” Maniet said.

-Whether they’re indoor or outdoor cats, there are many special moments that can be had with our furry family members.
+Nevertheless, whether they’re indoor or outdoor cats, there are many special moments that can be had with your furry family members.

-Being aware of the risks that can come from sharing our beds with them can help us avoid health hazards and ensure many more purr-worthy moments with our favorite felines.
+Being aware of the risks that can come from sharing your bed with them can help you avoid health hazards and ensure many more purr-worthy moments with your favorite felines.